OldGamesCracking/oldgamescracking.github.io/_games/hexplore.md

 RLOS32 reads sector 16 of the CD where the Primary Volume Descriptor (PVD) sits.
 It then compares the Volume Identifier with the string we decrypted earlier ("Hexplore").
 If it matches, another flag is set in the value at 0x00590DB8: 0x00002000 (I called it CHECK_DISC_NAME_MATCHES).<br>

-A few instructions down the raod the flags are checked and if they are ok, we land on the next function _ADI32_:
+A few instructions down the road the flags are checked and if they are ok, we land on the next function _ADI32_:

 ```c
 /// <summary>